-Again with the foreign language products that are available today–yes, we do have access to very high quality resources!
-We have CDs.
-MP3 players, DVDs, and computers.
-You can get together with other homeschooling families and do a co-op.
+Again with the foreign language products that are available today–yes, we do have access to very high-quality resources!
+We have CDs, smart phones, tablets, DVDs, and online subscriptions.
+We can get together with other homeschooling families and do a co-op.
 My oldest daughter traded babysitting for Spanish tutoring when she was in high school.

 How can I teach a foreign language when I don’t know one?

 Again, just do the program with your children!
-You never know when you or the children will have a chance to travel or take a mission trip to a foreign country.
+You never know when you or the children will travel or take a mission trip to a foreign country.
 The best way to fail is to do nothing.
 (Been there, done that, bought the t-shirt!).

 It is a very difficult subject for homeschooling.